ncatlab/nlab-content/pages/9/5/7/1/1759/content.md

     Evidently i shouldn't be discussing this here but in some entry.
 But it's time for me to go to bed now.

 * [[Zoran Škoda]] created [[grouplike element]].
 It contains few words on Amitsur complex for a coring with a (semi-)grouplike.
-The aim is to soon (using the setup) introduce entries for connections for corings; and then correpsondence between falt connections and descent data in the comonadic and coring setups (after Menini et al; all coming back to the example which is the correspondence between 1-order costratifications and flat connections in the crystalline setup due Grothendieck).
+The aim is to soon (using the setup) introduce entries for connections for corings; and then correspondence between falt connections and descent data in the comonadic and coring setups (after Menini et al; all coming back to the example which is the correspondence between 1-order costratifications and flat connections in the crystalline setup due Grothendieck).

 * [[Urs Schreiber|Urs]]